 - the research appears to comply with all statutory and other guidance;

-- data management and handling appears to comply with the relevant legislation (Data Protection Act 1998) and guidance (eg Research Governance Framework, NHS Code of Practice on Confidentiality or the NHS Care Records Guarantee);
+- data management and handling appears to comply with the relevant legislation (data protection laws) and guidance (eg Research Governance Framework, NHS Code of Practice on Confidentiality or the NHS Care Records Guarantee);

 - financial arrangements appear sound – it would be unethical to start research that may not be completed because insufficient funds were available.

 All projects conducted by University staff or students that involve human participants in a way that might harm, disturb or upset them (however slight the possibility) or where they can be deemed to be in a vulnerable or disadvantageous situation, must receive approval from a recognised research ethics committee.

 More than just a box-ticking exercise

 The purpose of obtaining ethical review is to show that researchers have thought about the ethical implications of their research and will conduct their research in an ethical way.

 Once theyhave ethical approval they cannot deviate from the procedures approved by the research ethics committee that was approved.
 If they need to deviate from the protocol, the proposed amendment should be notified to all stakeholders in the project.

 Learn about our strict ethical standards, culture of care and notable outcomes relating to research involving animals.